 Being right on the water, our family have always enjoyed water activities as well as God's magnificent bounty coming from the river.
 I am talking here about its seafood; fish of many kinds, crabs, oysters, and some clams.
 I have found that the wines we have made and are making, pair really well with many kinds of Virginia Specialty Foods and with foods that seem synonymous with the Northern Neck, i.e. oysters and crabs.
 The other bounty from the river is the clay found under it.
 In fact the clay used to make the bricks for the manor house was taken from the river bottom, made into bricks by hand, and fired on a kiln right here on the property.
 We don't know exactly where it was on the property, but we do have a few clues.

-Soon, I am establishing our Founder's Wine Club with a limited membership.
+I am establishing our Founder's Wine Club with a limited membership.
 This will include having your name placed in a prominent position for all to see, invitations to special events, Founder's Club only events, a percentage off wine and other merchandise, as well as free wine tastings for two.
-When you join this club you will know too that you are helping this venture continue on a solid financial foundation.
+When you join the club you will know too that you are helping this venture continue to thrive with a solid financial foundation.
 If you are interested in being a part of a Charter membership in our Founder's Club, please contact us here.

 W. Bryce Taylor